301 vs 302 Redirects: What's the Difference?

 Find redirect loops, broken chains, and unnecessary hops instantly.

-Common Mistakes
+Common mistakes

-1. Using 302 When You Mean 301
+1. Using 302 when you mean 301

 This is by far the most common error.
 Default configurations in Apache, Nginx, and many frameworks use 302 unless you explicitly request 301.
 Always verify your redirect status codes after deployment.
+See your server-specific guide for how to set the correct code: .htaccess, Nginx, or Cloudflare.

-2. Using 301 When You Mean 302
+2. Using 301 when you mean 302

 Less common but equally damaging.
 If you 301 a temporary promotion and then try to bring back the original URL, browsers will have cached the redirect.
 Users will keep getting sent to the old promotion page from their browser cache, even after you remove the redirect from the server.

-3. Chaining 301s and 302s Together
+3. Chaining 301s and 302s together

 A redirect chain mixing status codes confuses search engines about intent.
 If any hop in the chain is a 302, Google may treat the entire chain as temporary.